TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 D. CONSULTANT PHARMACISTS SERVING CUSTODIAL CARE FACILITIES:

-(2) Any facility which meets the requirements outlined in Paragraph 1 of Subsection D of 220.127.116.11 NMAC of this section shall be licensed by the Board of Pharmacy, engage a consultant pharmacist, whose duties and responsibilities are indicated in Paragraph 3 of Subsection D of 18.104.22.168.A NMAC.
+(2) Any facility which meets the requirements outlined in Paragraph (1) of Subsection D of 220.127.116.11 NMAC shall be licensed by the board of pharmacy, engage a consultant pharmacist, whose duties and responsibilities are indicated in Paragraph (3) of Subsection D of 18.104.22.168 NMAC.

 (3) Procurement of drugs or medications for residents will be on the prescription order of a licensed physician - written or by oral communication, which order shall be reduced to writing by the pharmacist as required by law.
 Refills shall be as authorized by the physician.
 When refill authorization is indicated on the original prescription, a refill for a resident may be requested by the administrator of the licensed facility or his designee by telephone to the consultant pharmacist, or the providing pharmacy.

 (4) The administrator or a designated employee of the facility will sign a receipt for prescription drugs upon delivery.

 (5) All prescription drugs will be stored in a locked cabinet or room and the key will be assigned to a designated employee or the administrator as indicated in the procedures manual.

 (6) Proper storage as stipulated in the official compendium USP/NF will be the responsibility of the licensed facility.